jhrmnn/jhrmnn.github.io/README.md

-This repository is my personal web page, built and deployed as a static website with Github Actions
+This is my personal web page, built and deployed as a static website with Github Actions